 Here at Las Vegas Defense Group, I have represented literally thousands of people charged with unpaid casino markers.
 In my experience, the most effective defense with prosecutors, judges, and juries is to show you had no intent to defraud.

-In Nevada, this defense is admittedly an uphill battle because state law presumes you had intent to defraud.
-It does not matter if your bank account had sufficient funds when you took out the marker or that you genuinely planned on repaying the debt.
+This defense is admittedly an uphill battle because Nevada law presumes you had intent to defraud.
+It does not matter if:

 - The casino and you had a long-standing relationship where you always reimbursed the casino on time, and the current situation is an anomaly;